mdscheuerell/EnvDataSci/README.md

 * Create and access a relational database with **PostgreSQL** and **R**

+* Conduct an end-to-end analysis of "big data", focusing on the analysis, summary, and reporting of results

 * Use unit tests in **R** to evaluate code functionality

 * Create a reproducible example to use in a quest for help